lisanet/Argyll-macos-arm/README.md

 The easiest way is to download the binary package and unzip the archiv to a directory of your choice.

 The binary package is not signed with a developer certificate so you need to remove the quarantine bit to allow the system to run them.
-Just open Termonal.app and go to the directory where you've unzipped the archiv and type the following commands
+Just open Termonal.app and go to the directory where you've unzipped the archiv and type the following commands.
+The directory is named with the version number e.g. Argyll_V2.3.0 for Argyll version 2.3.0.
+You need to replace the version number in the following commands with the one you use.

 ```
-cd Argyll_V2.1.2
+cd Argyll_V2.3.0
 xattr -dr com.apple.quarantine *
 ```